 Some budget vaporizers reward short, casual draws.
 Others need slower, longer pulls to feel satisfying.
 This matters for beginners because a device can be good and still feel wrong for the way you naturally use it.
 If you want simple, relaxed sessions, favor forgiving airflow and easy loading.
 If you like tinkering, a more convection-leaning or feature-heavy budget vape may be more interesting.

-When stretching slightly over $100 makes sense
+When spending slightly over $100 makes sense

 Common questions before buying

-What does cheap gear usually get wrong?
+What does cheap vaporizer gear usually get wrong?

 Battery rhythm, airflow, mouthpiece comfort, replacement parts, and cleaning access.
 Those details matter more after a few weeks than a flashy feature list.